 - Slack (great way to find co-living with other nomads)

-The thing about Madeira is that it’s becoming a digital nomad hotspot 🔥 while also having a tourism boom at the same time.
+The thing about Madeira is that it’s becoming a digital nomad hotspot 🔥.
+At the same time tourism is booming.
 Digital nomads + tourists + small island = lack of housing and expensive rent.

 However, this all depends on where on the island you want to stay.
 Funchal is where most expats live followed by Ponta do Sol.
 Funchal is, in our opinion, the easiest place to live if you’re looking for activities, nightlife, and easy access to the rest of Madeira.
 Therefore most people want to stay in Funchal which makes the rent is more expensive.